voidshine/dameo_book/Game04.md

 Diagr.
 11

 This ending is most likely won for Black, but the path to victory can be very long and requires maximum concentration from the player.
-I myself have played similar endings for both the stronger and weaker sides and can confirm that sometimes, with persistent defence, I managed not only to save myself, but even to win!
+I myself have played similar endings for the weaker side and can confirm that sometimes, with persistent defence, I managed not only to save myself, but even to win!
 The fact is that the presence of kings on the board dramatically increases the likelihood of tactical strikes from both sides.

 What strategy should both players follow in this position?